pokepark/PokemonRaidBot/README.md

 If you are using multiple Channel, you can setup one Channel as Main-Channel "SHARE_CHATS_AFTER_ATTENDANCE":"-100444555666" and on votes in different Channel, the Raid will be shared to your Main-Channel.
 Activate this function with "SHARE_AFTER_ATTENDANCE":true
 This is important for Raids from Webhooks.
 All Raids were posted to one Channel, which can be muted to the users.
 But if someone votes for a raid, this raid will be posted to a unmuted channel, where all others get a notification.

+### Event raids

+Users with the proper access rights can choose to create event raids.
+These can be handy for example on raid hours and raid days.
+These special raid polls have event specific name, description and poll settings that need to be set in database.
+Example of a few settings is in `sql/event-table-example.sql`.

+`vote_key_mode` currently supports 2 modes, 0 and 1.
+0 is the standard mode where users vote for a time when they are attending.
+1 is a mode with no timeslots, just a button for 'attending'.

+With `time_slots` you can set event secific time slots for vote keys when `vote_key_mode` 0 is selected.

+`raid_duration` is the duration of the raids of that event type.

+`hide_raid_picture` hides the raid picture from these event polls even if `RAID_PICTURE` is set to `true`.

 ## Trainer settings